 While the college and its academic units provide academic advising, it is ultimately the responsibility of each student to fulfill academic and program requirements.
 Advising and record keeping for lower-division programs are the responsibility of a college academic advisor (located in ARCH 141).
-Records for upper-division program students are kept in the appropriate academic units, and advising is by the faculty and the head of the academic unit.
+Records for upper-division program students are kept in the appropriate academic units, and advising is provided by the school's academic advisor.
 General career advising is available from all faculty members.
 Administration of program requirements is the responsibility of the head of the academic unit and the dean.